ukwa/webarchive-discovery/README.md

      * For HTML, can record the elements employed by each resource, allowing element usage to be analysed over time.
      * For PDF, can run each one through Apache Prefight in order to diagnose possible preservation risks.

+Note that many of these features are brand new and in the process of being researched.
+In many cases, the quality and utility of the results they yield is still to be ascertained.

 Structure
 ---------